 Logging in with two-factor authentication

-If you enabled two-factor authentication, you can sign in to any Yandex service or app using a one-time password.
+If you enabled two-factor authentication, you can log in to any Yandex service or app using a one-time password.
 If you added several accounts to Yandex.Key, don't forget to switch to the correct account before entering your PIN code.
-You can also sign in to many Yandex web services using a QR code.
+You can also log in to some Yandex services using a QR code.

-App passwords should be used for signing in to third-party apps and programs (mail clients, messengers, mail importers, and so on).
+App passwords are used to log in to third-party apps and programs (mail clients, messengers, mail importers, and so forth).

-- Sign in to a Yandex service or app
+- Logging in to a Yandex service or app

-- Sign in to a third-party app or site using your Yandex account
+- Logging in with Yandex ID to a third-party app or website

 - Transfer Yandex.Key